-Any notice or document required to be sent or served to Shareholders will be sent either in writing to the address as most recently notified to the Company and as entered on the Register of Shareholders, or electronically to the email address most recently notified to the Company (where a Shareholder has consented to the receipt of documents and notices electronically), at the Manager's discretion.
+All notices or documents required to be sent or served on Shareholders shall be sent in writing to the address as most recently notified to the Company and as entered on the Register of Shareholders, or electronically to the email address most recently notified to the Company (where the Shareholder has consented to the receipt of documents and notices electronically), at the Manager's discretion.
 In the case of joint Shareholders, service shall be to the first-named Shareholder.
 All documents and remittances are sent at the risk of the Shareholder.